UPDATED: As every entrepreneur knows, with everything going digital, more and more is being pushed onto the poor small business owner.

 - There have been complaints that QuickBooks online is still buggy with long waiting times for telephone customer support

-Quickbooks is offering a 50pc discount for the first six months.
+QuickBooks is offering a 50 per cent discount for the first six months.

 Simple Start is £6 per month, rising to £12.